devulrix/vmworld-demo-2021/README.md

 ## The App

 This is a very simple static HTML side showing the VMworld content and some additional links with more information around the topics.
+The site is based on [HTML5 UP](https://html5up.net/).
 If you would like to learn more about containers follow these links:

 * [Containers 101](https://kube.academy/courses/containers-101)
 * [Building Applications for Kubernetes](https://kube.academy/courses/building-applications-for-kubernetes)
 * [Building Images](https://kube.academy/courses/building-images)

+### Build the App

+### Use the App

 ## Deployment